1click-io/moodle-1click-plugin/README.md

 Visit https://github.com/1click-io/moodle-1click-plugin.git and download the zip, uncompress this zip and extract the folder.Rename the folder as one click The folder will have a name oneclick.
 Place this folder in your mod folder in your Moodle directory.

 The reason this is not the recommended method is due to the fact you have to over-write the contents of this folder to apply any future updates to the certificate module.
 In the above method there is a simple command to update the files.

+For More Instructions go to this link : - https://www.youtube.com/watch?v=qbAgoDXOov0&feature=youtu.be